-- A. Social Greek-letter organizations may recruit or conduct intake during the fall and spring terms of the academic year.
-Recruitment and intake are not permitted during winter or summer academic terms. - B. All recruitment/intake events must be free of alcohol and may not be held at or in conjunction with a tavern or alcohol distributor in accordance with NIC Alcohol & Drug Guidelines.
+A. Social Greek-letter organizations may recruit or conduct intake during the fall and spring terms of the academic year.
+Recruitment and intake is not permitted during winter or summer academic terms.

-Recruitment/intake events must comply with all federal, state, and local laws; university policies; and the Shippensburg University Student Code of Conduct. - C. Prior to extending an invitation of membership, social Greek-letter organizations must submit a completed Membership Agreement Form to the Office of Fraternity & Sorority Life to determine membership eligibility.
-A report of eligibility will be provided within 2-business days of the completed forms being submitted. - D. It is the expectation of Shippensburg University that each organization will comply fully with any Inter/National Headquarters guidelines for recruitment/intake activities, so long as they do not directly contradict provisions in this policy, as well as their respective governing council policies.
-Organizations shall adhere to the most stringent of the relevant policies. - E. Recruitment/Intake events and activities are only permitted in an (1) on-campus venue or (2) at a third- party business unless more narrowly defined by their governing council.
-Exceptions to this rule may be considered when requested in writing to the Office of Fraternity and Sorority Affairs no less than two weeks prior to the date of the activity.
+- B. All recruitment/intake events must be free of alcohol and may not be held at or in conjunction with a tavern or alcohol distributor in accordance with NIC Alcohol & Drug Guidelines.
+Recruitment/intake events must comply with all federal, state, and local laws; university policies; and the Shippensburg University Student Code of Conduct. - C. Prior to extending an invitation of membership, social Greek-letter organizations must submit a completed membership agreement form in order for the Office of Fraternity & Sorority Life to make an eligibility determination for that student.
+A report of eligibility will be provided within 2-business days of the completed forms being submitted. - D.It is the expectation of Shippensburg University that each organization will comply fully with any inter/national organization guidelines for recruitment/intake activities, so long as they do not directly contradict provisions in this policy. - E. Recruitment/Intake events and activities are only permitted in an (1) on-campus venue or (2) at a thirdparty business.
+Exceptions to this rule will be considered in few circumstances, and must be requested in writing no less that two weeks prior to the date of the activity.